patel-ravi/Multi-objective-Optimization-travel-distance-and-total-cost/README.md

 This project simulates a pandemic situation and performs optimization on different combinations of travel distance and costs (by considering various scenarios) using gurobipy library in python.

-It was developed as an academic group project for the course 94-867 Decision Analytics for Business and Policy class (Spring, 2022) at CMU.
+It was developed as an academic group project for the course 94-867 Decision Analytics for Business and Policy (Spring, 2022) at CMU.

 Team members: Yitian Gong, Ravikumar Patel, Yu Zhong